sunweaver/ganetimgr/docs/source/install.rst

 We provide 2 VNC options for the users.

 - For the Java VNC applet to work, ``vncauthproxy`` must be running on the server.
 Setup instructions can be found :doc:`here </ganeti>`.
-- For setup instructions for the Websocker VNC applet, check :doc:`here </ganeti>`.
+- For setup instructions for the Websocket VNC applet, check :doc:`here </ganeti>`.

 There are three relevant options here: